larssonsun/RESTfulAPITemplate/README.md

 -|-|-|-
 ASP.NET Core RESTfulAPI Template by Larsson | restful-api-l | [C #] | Web / WebAPI / RESTfulAPI
 ## Quick start
-Create a new directory, such as*demo*, execute in this directory
+Create a new directory, such as *demo*, and use the template to create a new project in this directory
 ```
 > mkdir demo
 > cd demo